qixingzhang/zedboard-adi-pynq/README.md

 ## 1. Build HDL

-Refer to [ADI's official repository](https://github.com/analogdevicesinc/hdl) to build a hardware project.
+Refer to [ADI's hdl repository](https://github.com/analogdevicesinc/hdl) to build a hardware project.
 You may switch to proper branches to match the petalinux and vivado version.
 Refer to [meta-adi](https://github.com/analogdevicesinc/meta-adi/tree/master/meta-adi-xilinx) for more information on different versions.

 ## 2. Create PetaLinux BSP